What Does an EPC Rating Mean?

 How can you get an EPC for your property?

-If you need an energy audit and EPC issuing for your property, you will need to seek out an an approved domestic energy assessor to produce the EPC.
+If you need an energy audit and EPC issuing for your property, you will need to seek out an approved domestic energy assessor to produce the EPC.

 Therefore, bear this in mind when looking out for an assessor, as if they are not approved your certificate will not be valid and you will have potentially wasted your money.